 Hyde Park Barracks

 The most important convict remnant in the heart of Sydney, the 1819 Hyde Park Barracks is a landmark of the Governorship of Lachlan Macquarie and an immersive museum.
-Adults $24. (included in Sydney Living Museums pass $35).
+Free since 2022.

-Built in 1819 as a convict dormitory by convict labour and designed by convict architect Francis Greenway, Hyde Park Barracks is an outstanding remnant of Sydney's convict past.
+Built in 1819 as a convict dormitory by convict labour and designed by convict architect Francis Greenway, Hyde Park Barracks is an outstanding remnant of Sydney's penal past.
 The building had multiple phases during more than a century in government use.
-In recent decades it's been a historical museum.
-It's just had an $18 million refurb.
+In recent decades it's been a museum.
+It is UNESCO World Heritage convict site.

+In 2020 Hyde Park Barracks had a major renovation.
 The latest incarnation is built around a high-tech, immersive, sensor triggered, audio tour (English only).
 It's not a bad introduction to Sydney's penal colony origins, women in the early colony and Indigenous dispossession.
 I found the absence of explanatory text a tad frustrating.
+And there's no option to dig deeper if you want to explore any issue beyond the audio tour.

 For more on Hyde Park Barracks, click here

-Address: Queens Square, Macquarie St, Sydney - closest train station, St James
+Address: Queens Square, Macquarie St, Sydney - closest train station, St James.
+Across from St James Church - another heritage icon from the period.

 Photo: Mark Bowyer Hyde Park Barracks, Sydney